OpenNMS/nephron/testing/readme.md

 Flow generation can be parameterized to a large extend.
 The configuration options are documented in the `FlowGenOptions` interface.

 Streams of synthetic flows can be generated.
 The corresponding functionality can be found in the `FlowDocuments` class.
 Alternatively, synthetic flows can be directly fed into processing pipelines by using the `SyntheticFlowSource` class.
-Finally, they can be ingested into a Kafka topic using the `KafkaFlowIngester` utility class.
+Another option is to ingested flows into a Kafka topic using the `KafkaFlowIngester` main class.
+Finally, generated flows can be written to files or can be posted into ElasticSearch directly using the `EsRawFlowBulkRequestGenerator` main class.

 The `Benchmark` application class allows to run the Nephron pipeline on synthetic flows.
 Flows can either be directly fed into the pipeline or via Kafka.